vEnhance/web.evanchen.cc/input/mentors.md

 - Contact: $\text{olympicmathtutor}@\text{gmail}{.}\text{com}$
 - Website: [olympicmathtutor.com](https://olympicmathtutor.com/)
 - Open to both 1:1 and group lessons.
-- I'm Luka Macharashvili, a mathematician with a passion for nurturing young talents and sharing my love for mathematics.
-My journey in the world of problem-solving began with a remarkable achievement as a 2019 IMO medalist.
-In 2023, I had the privilege of leading the Georgian team at the Romanian Master of Mathematics (RMM) and Balkan Mathematical Olympiad (BMO).
-Furthermore, I'm honored to have tutored the 2023 IMO Gold medalist, guiding them towards their impressive success.
+- I'm Luka Macharashvili, a mathematician who loves helping young students grow and sharing my passion for mathematics.
+My journey in problem-solving began with earning a medal at the 2019 International Mathematical Olympiad (IMO).
+  In 2023, I had the honor of leading the Georgian team at the Romanian Master of Mathematics (RMM) and the Balkan Mathematical Olympiad (BMO).
+I’m also proud to have taught the 2023 and 2024 IMO Gold medalists.
+  In 2025, my students achieved great results — one represented the USA team at RMM 2025 and won a Silver Medal, while another took 2nd place at the European Girls’ Mathematical Olympiad (EGMO 2025) as an official participant.
+  I have worked with many students preparing for American competitions such as the AMC and AIME, helping them improve problem-solving skills, qualify for the AIME, and advance toward USA(J)MO level.
-  If you're eager to explore the fascinating world of mathematics, you can find me on my YouTube channel (https://www.youtube.com/@OlympicMathTutor).
+  If you’d like to explore the exciting world of mathematics, you can find me on my YouTube channel (https://www.youtube.com/@OlympicMathTutor).
-  With over three years of experience in IMO preparation and more than a year dedicated to AIME and AMC, I'm ready to help you achieve your mathematical aspirations.
+  With over five years of experience in IMO training and strong knowledge of AIME and AMC preparation, I’m ready to help you reach your goals.
-  Let's embark on this mathematical journey together!

 ## {{ hl("soroush", "Soroush Rezaei") }}